 Living in a camper van or an RV can be quite liberating.
 You are free to move around as you please, wake up in different regions and enjoy life to the fullest.
 All this freedom comes at a cost.
 You have to contend with tons of compromises to make it work.

 The biggest issue people have to deal with (well, after the limited space compared to a house) is power.
 If you won’t be living in a parking lot with RV electrical hookups, you will have to go solar or run a generator constantly.

-Solar power is cleaner, less noisy and easier to manage that running a generator especially if you are a full time boondocker.
+Solar power is cleaner, less noisy, and easier to manage than running a generator especially if you are a full-time boondocker.

 This brings us to the big question: How many solar panels do I need for my RV?

 The biggest determinants of how many panels you need are:

 - The number of peak solar hours you expect to get

 If you don’t feel like reading the whole explanation, you can download this free spreadsheet I made and just plug in some values to get your solar panel needs estimate!